ScoutPilgrim/WordCounter.Solution/README.md

 ### Description

 What it Does:
-* Nothing so far, as the user facing aspect of the application is not there.
+* Allows the user to check how many times a word appears in a sentence.

 Specifications:
 1. RepeatCounter.cs Specifications: